keepthefaith91/joca-mz-web/README.md

 ## Packages
 The [web application](https://jocamz.oathpixel.cc) uses a rolling release model, as its source is always up-to-date with the latest commit on the repository's main branch.

 The Android application uses a fixed release model, where a new version is typically introduced after a number of noteworthy commits.
+The latest official releases are available [here](https://github.com/keepthefaith91/joca-mz-web/releases).
+Future Android releases may be migrated and distributed under an opt-in closed testing track via the Google Play Store.
+Future details regarding this development will be included with the next release.

 ## Building for Android
 ### Prerequisites